 Understand the best treatment options for your DCIS

-DCISionRT is a risk assessment test which looks at the likelihood of your ductal carcinoma in situ (DCIS) recurring after surgery, the risk of the disease spreading, and the impact of radiation therapy in reducing that risk.
+GenesisCare has access to risk assessment-based test which may help determine the potential risk of ductal carcinoma in situ (DCIS) recurring after surgery.2 The assessment also looks at the potential risk of progression to invasive breast cancer, and the possible impact of radiation therapy (RT) in reducing the risk.2

-DCIS itself is not considered life threatening, however, a recent study suggested that women with DCIS have a 3-fold increased risk of death from breast cancer compared with women without DCIS because of the variations in treatment practice, due to geographical access and differing clinical protocols.1, 2
+Whilst DCIS itself is may not always be considered life threatening, there is some evidence suggesting that patients with DCIS might have an increased risk of death from breast cancer compared with those without DCIS.1-4 There are several proposed reasons for this, including variations in treatment practice due to geographical access and potentially differing clinical protocols.3,4

-There are no additional procedures required to complete the test – DCISionRT is done using the existing tissue from the biopsy or breast surgery.
+There are no additional procedures required to complete testing, as it can be performed on existing tissue from a biopsy or breast surgery.2

 Email: DCISIONRT@genesiscare.com